 Ferncliff Park is a North Carolina Certified Site, which is a state-wide designation reserved for high-potential industrial properties.
 Only a small percentage of industrial property in North Carolina achieve this designation.
-Ongoing due diligence is performed to maintain this designation every two years.

 RISK MITIGATION

 DOCUMENTATION OF TITLE, BOUNDARY, DEED, RIGHTS-OF-WAY, EASEMENTS, ETC.